encord-team/text-to-image-eval/README.md

 > Evaluate your (or HF) text-to-image embedding models like [CLIP][openai/clip-vit-large-patch14-336] from OpenAI against your (or HF) datasets to estimate how well the model will perform on your classification dataset.

-## TLDR;;;
+## TLDR

-With this library, you can take an embedding model intended for jointly embedding images and tex (like [CLIP][openai/clip-vit-large-patch14-336]) and compute metrics for how well such model performs on classifying your custom dataset.
+With this library, you can take an embedding model intended for jointly embedding images and text (like [CLIP][openai/clip-vit-large-patch14-336]) and compute metrics for how well such model performs on classifying your custom dataset.
 What you will do is

 0. [Install](#installation) `ttl-eval`